 Cilantro can be diced up finely and sprinkled on top of every salad you eat, and adds a great tang to many recipes.
 Added to fresh tomatoes for salsa, you can use a lot more of it — up to a whole cup for added healthy flavor.
 You could also use a whole bunch in a juiced drink.
 Try it with carrots, apples and spinach.

 Spices such as oregano are used to enhance the flavor, aroma, and color of food and beverages, but they have other great health effects in the body too.
-Some of these effects include:
+Some of these effects can include:

 - Reduction of blood sugar levels